 People bring a cake to pave gestures to the firefighters in the fire hall.
-Some donate money as a charity, some help firefighter if injured in the line of duty, give medical treatment if required for their better health.
-Charities done for firefighter’s help retired firefighters and their family to live a comfortable life after so many years of risk that they took for us.
-Even several communities, organisation raise awareness about the dangers that firefighters face bravely by wearing a red and blue ribbon.
+Some donate money as a charity, some help firefighters if injured in the line of duty, give medical treatment if required for their better health.
+Charities done for firefighters help retired firefighters and their families to live a comfortable life after so many years of risk that they took for us.
+Even several communities, organisations raise awareness about the dangers that firefighters face bravely by wearing a red and blue ribbon.

 One of the main aspects to celebrate this day is fire prevention and the need for more intensive and thorough training.
-In all over the world Firefighters and their agencies are constantly working and doing prevention whether in schools, at the public, community, at assemblies etc. So, we should thank firefighters for their brave work and courage.
+All over the world Firefighters and their agencies are constantly working and doing prevention whether in schools, in the public, community, at assemblies etc. So, we should thank firefighters for their brave work and courage.

 International Firefighters' Day (IFFD) 2022: Quotes

 1. “As the member of a firefighter family myself, supporting the widowed families of rescue workers is an important, personal cause of mine.” - Mark Sanchez